ASSESSMENT POLICY

 Once a school registers for eAssessment in the MYP, the IB will be able to assess students’ work in two ways:

-• ePortfolios of coursework, including a compulsory Portfolio for the Personal Project.
+This includes a compulsory Portfolio for the Personal Project.
 The following subject groups will be assessed at HIS via ePortfolios: Arts, Design, PHE, Personal Project.
-A typical ePortfolio The eportfolio will be internally assessed by the teacher, standardized by other teachers within Harvest and then externally moderated.
+A typical ePortfolio will be internally assessed by the teacher, standardized by other teachers within Harvest, and then externally moderated.

-The following subject groups will be assessed at HIS via on screen examinations: English Language and Literature, Mathematics, Sciences, Interdisciplinary, Individuals and Societies and Language Acquisition.
-Each on-screen exam comprised of two or three tasks.
-One task is connected with, inspired by or derived from the Global Context released by IB.
+The following subject groups will be assessed at HIS via on-screen examinations: English Language and Literature, Mathematics, Sciences, Interdisciplinary, Individuals and Societies, and Language Acquisition.
+Each on-screen exam comprises two or three tasks.
+One task is connected with, inspired by, or derived from the Global Context released by IB.
 This will be the same for all types of subject groups for a given session.

 Reporting in MYP

-The Summative assessments are marked on IB criteria and each criteria is marked out of 8.
+The Summative assessments are marked on IB criteria, with each criterion marked out of 8.
 These criteria must be assessed at least twice during an academic year.
-In case of assessment more than twice, the teachers use the best-fit approach to arrive at a final achievement level for each criterion.
+In case of assessments more than twice, teachers use the best-fit approach to arrive at a final achievement level for each criterion.
 A total achievement level out of 32 is calculated by adding the achievement levels in each of the four criteria.
-A final grade out of 7 is awarded to the student for his/her achievement in each term for each subject based on the conversion of this achievement level as per the grade boundaries provided by the IB.
+A final grade out of 7 is awarded to the student for their achievement in each term for each subject, based on the conversion of this achievement level as per the grade boundaries provided by the IB.

 *Refer to MYP Parent Handbook

-Summative Assessment performance report is IB achievement level based and is reported to the parents four times during an academic year.
-End of year assessment is reported on a separate report card.
+Summative Assessment performance reports are IB achievement level-based and are reported to the parents four times during an academic year.
+End-of-year assessment is reported on a separate report card.

-ATL Reports: BE, ME, AE, EE are used to display the level of ATLs and competencies acquired and written comments accompany the markings to assist the parents in understanding how their child is performing.
+BE, ME, AE, and EE are used to display the level of ATL competencies acquired, with written comments accompanying the markings to assist parents in understanding how their child is performing.

 Promotion Policy

-In case of performance below expected levels in MYP 4, The decision to move to eassessment grade year ( Year 5 MYP) is made based on a mutual discussion with school and parents, where the child may be given an option to appear for eAssessment for selected subject groups only with an understanding that the child will not be awarded the MYP certificate.
+In case of performance below expected levels in MYP 4, the decision to move to the eAssessment grade year (Year 5 MYP) is made based on a mutual discussion between the school and parents.
+The child may be given an option to appear for eAssessment for selected subject groups only, with the understanding that the child will not be awarded the MYP certificate.

 Assessment Policy Revision

-This MYP assessment policy draft was first developed in May 2022 with the collaboration of HIS Head of School, School Principal and MYP Coordinator.
-It reflects current practice in the school year 2022-2023.
+This MYP assessment policy draft was first developed in May 2022 with the collaboration of the HIS Head of School, School Principal, and MYP Coordinator.
+It reflects current practices in the school year 2022-2023.
 Therefore, this memorandum is still in advancement.